GitDang/jinso_webdesign_wordpress/seikosha/readme.txt

 == Copyright ==

-Trend Fashion WordPress Theme, Copyright 2023 Trendthemeswp Trend Fashion is distributed under the terms of the GNU GPL
+Seikosha WordPress Theme, Copyright 2023 Trendthemeswp Seikosha is distributed under the terms of the GNU GPL

 == Resources ==